vlang/vls/README.md

 - [x] `foldingRange`

 ## Debugging
 > By default, log can only be accessed and saved on server crash.
-To save the log on exit, pass the `-debug` flag to the language server CLI.
+To save the log on exit, pass the `--debug` flag to the language server CLI.

 VLS provides a log file (`${workspacePath}/vls.log`) for debugging language server for certain situations (e.g unexpected crash).
 To read the contents of the `vls.log` file, simply upload the file to the [LSP Inspector](https://iwanabethatguy.github.io/language-server-protocol-inspector/) and select `vls.log`.